Ask any craft brewer, in South Carolina or elsewhere, and they'll tell you what they do is a labor of love.

 "It's great," Varner says, surveying the 13,000-square-foot hangar (built in 1929), which houses the 527-gallon brew house, a bottling and kegging line, a 1,200-square-foot tap room and an "almost mirror image" 1,000-square-foot event space - and a couple of extra attractions.
 "There were a lot of milestones."

 The first big one, Varner says, was making beer for the first time in the new location, after brewing at the original Hunter-Gatherer on South Main Street near the University of South Carolina campus.
 Next among the challenges was coordinating the setup of the new facility to be what he wanted.

 "I'm mentally a do-it-yourselfer, so it's hard for me to figure out what to do until I'm doing it," he says.
 "I have a hard time putting things on paper.
 Coming up with everything with the architects and engineers, that was the challenge."

 The decision to create a rooftop Observation Deck, an open-air seating area for 40-plus with views of the airport, was a smart move as it is now a favorite gathering spot.
 Even inside the brewery, the views are awesome, too.

 "I like the way it looks," Varner says.
 "We really didn't have a ‘concept'; it was basically putting a taproom, kitchen, brewery and event space in here without making any change we didn't have to.

 "I think to have a business in here other than (a place for) storing airplane ... the place looks right as a brewery," he says with a laugh.

-The Hangar, in addition to offering traditional (and a few new) Hunter-Gatherer beers, will have a kitchen with two large pizza ovens that will produce "as good a pizza as we can figure out how to make," Varner says.
-The building will have a staff of four bartenders, one food deliverer and four kitchen workers starting out.
+The Hangar also has a kitchen with two large pizza ovens that produce "as good a pizza as we can figure out how to make," Varner says.

 "This location is interesting enough, whether people like beer or not, that they will come see it."